brentvollebregt/nitratine.net/_posts/2018-08-12-clearing-my-twitter-with-jquery.md

 Running this script should end gracefully, no errors.
 If there are errors, search them up; I'm sure StackOverflow will have an answer.

 We now need to find the id of the re-tweet we want to delete.
 Go back into ChromeDev Tools on your twitter timeline and select a tweet you want to un-retweet.
 You might be thinking "why can't I just click the (now green) retweet button to un-retweet?".
 That is because the function literally just doesn't work in browser anymore, I have no clue why; twitter is broken.
-When you look at the tweet in the Elements tab, go up the tree until you find the div related to this tweet with a class 'tweet'*[]:
+When you look at the tweet in the Elements tab, go up the tree until you find the div related to this tweet with a class 'tweet'.

 An easier way to find this would be to execute ```$.find('.tweet')``` in the Console tab, expand the results and then hover over each item until it highlights your tweet; when it does highlight the tweet you are aiming for, click on it to be shown it in the Elements tab.